Inhalte werden geladen ...

 Description:

 The bureau consists of one piece, but is visually divided into two parts: the commode-like base and the writing section above.
-The fronts are each triple panelled, with fine fillet bands separating the walnut veneered panels from their surroundings.
+The fronts are each triple-framed, with fine fillet bands separating the walnut veneered sections from their surroundings.

-Fire-shaded coin bands adorn both the skirting board and the corresponding profile between the top and bottom sections.
+Branded coin bands adorn both the skirting board and the corresponding profile between the base and top section.

 The sides and top of the unit are designed to match the front.